 For that reason, I'll make this really easy for you.
 If you'd rather cut to the chase, you can purchase my exact, word-for-word templates below for less than the cost of a roll of stamps.

 BONUS: I'm also going to give you two additional templates that can be used if/when you're trying to BUY from a neighboring property owner.
 These take the reverse approach and can be particularly useful if you're trying to expand the footprint of a property you already own (rather than the other way around).

-Note: When you sign up as an REtipster Email Subscriber (opt-in box below), you’ll get instant access to these templates for FREE (along with a truckload of other free tools, calculators, video tutorials and more – as part of the REtipster Toolbox).
+Note: When you sign up as an REtipster Email Subscriber, you’ll get instant access to these templates for FREE (along with a truckload of other free tools, calculators, video tutorials and more – as part of the REtipster Toolbox).
 No pressure of course – just want to make sure you're aware!

 You are invited to an exclusive webinar with Seth Williams and Jaren Barnes on Wednesday, October 24 at 8:00pm EDT (5:00 PDT).

 Jaren will be hosting a live presentation addressing some of the most critical elements involved with finding deals and motivated sellers in the land business.